 We encourage the children to use phonics across all areas of learning.
 We believe that the children developing into good, confident readers, as they get older, will help their learning across the curriculum and give them a love of books which will feed their imaginations.

-The classrooms are carefully organised into areas which support the Foundation Stage curriculum and so that the children can organise their work and play.
 Materials and resources are arranged so that they are accessible to the children and encourage them to become independent in following everyday classroom routines.
 Teachers also plan learning around a theme and role-play areas are adapted to suit the theme.
-These help to encourage the children to consolidate their learning and explore their own ideas through play i.e. café, post office, doctors’ surgery, vets, a shop etc. We have designated ‘Early Years Areas’ outside the classroom so that there are opportunities for learning both inside and outside.
+These help to encourage the children to consolidate their learning and explore their own ideas through play i.e. café, post office, doctors’ surgery, vets, a shop etc. We have designated outdoor areas outside the classroom so that there are opportunities for learning both inside and outside.
 These areas are used throughout the year, even if at times the mud kitchen is muddier than at others!
 We have lovely school grounds and throughout the children’s time at the school, we encourage outdoor learning in the fresh air.